 The effectiveness of strength training for runners – the latest research

 Distance runners are near legendary for their aversion to strength training, and for good reason.
 Many successful coaches and athletes in the past made a point to avoid strength training.
 The philosophical debate over the place of strength work (especially heavy weight training) has gone on for quite a while, and it’s spurred a range of research on the topic.
-That’s where we turn our attention today: what does the scientific literature have to say about strength training for runners?
+That’s where we turn our attention today: what does the scientific literature have to say about

 Research on strength training for runners